Fire Protection Client History

-When a repeat customer calls, nobody can find their history.
+When a repeat client calls, nobody can find their history.
 Equipment lists, past invoices, and service notes are scattered across paper files and spreadsheets.

 The Fire Protection Industry at a Glance